Buttermilk Panna Cotta with Kumquat Marmalade

 For the panna cotta, I suggest Orange-Buttermilk Panna Cotta that I developed for Driscoll’s Berries.
 If you’ve never tried panna cotta, which means “cooked cream” in Italian, it’s a light custard-like chilled dessert.
 And it’s a great make-ahead recipe for company.
 Print This Recipe

-1 cup thinly sliced kumquats (remove as many of the seeds as possible), or quartered, seeded, thinly sliced lemons or oranges
+1 cup thinly sliced kumquats (most of the seeds removed), or quartered, seeded, thinly sliced lemons or oranges

 2 cups (approximately) granulated sugar